OranBar/AutoAttribute-for-Unity3d/README.md

 It runs before all other Awakes (using script execution ordering), so when Awake starts, one can assume that no variable with Auto will throw a null exception.
 In case a component couldn't be found, Auto will provide with descriptive logging.

-[AutoParent] and [AutoChildren] can also be used on Array variables and Lists, and respectively has the same behaviour you would expect from a GetComponentsInParents<T>()/GetComponentsInChildren<T>() call.
+[AutoParent] and [AutoChildren] can also be used on Array variables and Lists, and respectively has the same behaviour you would expect from a GetComponentsInParents<T>() or GetComponentsInChildren<T>() call.

 Auto also works on inactive objects.

+Auto works by hooking into the awake function of a Manager monobehaviour script, which is automatically spawned in the scene whenever it is saved.

 # Instantiation

-In case of instantiated objects, adding the component AutoReferencerOnInstantiation on the instantiated gameobject prior to its actual instantiation will make sure that Auto variables are referenced as soon as possible.
-In this case, the referencing will only be done when the new gameobject becomes active, but still previous to all the other awakes on such gameObject
-Again, check to make sure the script's execution order is higher priority than any other script on the gameObject.
+In case of instantiated objects, please use the MonoBehaviour extension method "this.Instantiate_And_AutoAssignVariables()" to make sure Auto does the referencing before anyone else starts using that class

 # Requisites

-I have hard coded a -990 delay for Auto scripts.
 All scripts using Auto must have their script execution order delay < 990.
-The value can be changed by editing the arguments evertime [ScriptTimer(...)] is used.

 # Installation

-Unpack the latest unityPackage Auto release, and start using the attributes straight away.
-Save the scene to "spawn" the AutoAttribute_Manager gameObject.
+As soon as the package is install, you can already make use of the Auto Attributes!